segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/bootstrap-datetimepicker/docs/Options.md

 Takes an object parameter that can contain two keys `vertical` and `horizontal` each having a value of `'auto', 'top', 'bottom'` for `vertical` and `'auto', 'left', 'right'` for `horizontal` which defines where the dropdown with the widget will appear relative to the input element the component is attached to.

-`'auto'` is the default value for both `horizontal` and `vertical` keys and it tries to automatically place the dropdown in a position that is visible to the user.
+`'auto'` is the default value for both `horizontal` and `vertical` keys and it tries to automatically place the dropdown in a position that is visible to the client.
 Usually you should not override those options unless you have a special need in your layout.

 ----------------------